 - Anything that cannot be digested is ejected back out through the mouth.

-- Fish-eating anemone occurs in the cold coastal waters of the Eastern Pacific from Alaska to Southern California.
+- Occurs in the cold coastal waters of the Eastern Pacific from Alaska to Southern California.

 - Anemones reproduce in a variety of ways according to species.

 - Some do so asexually by splitting either horizontally or vertically.